ui-schema/ui-schema/packages/docs/src/content/docs/schema.md

 - `sizeXs`, `sizeSm`, `sizeMd`, `sizeLg`, `sizeXl` to build responsive UIs
     - takes a `number` between `1` and `12`
     - see [GridHandler](/docs/widgets/GridHandler)

+### Hidden Keyword / Virtualization

+When the `hidden: true` keyword is applied to any schema, the `UIGenerator` doesn't render any HTML, producing no output in the page, but still renders and executes the plugins and validators - thus rendering it virtually.

+The prop `isVirtual` can be passed to the per schema-level components, like `PluginStack`, `UIGeneratorNested`, `WidgetRenderer` to render them virtual from within an e.g. widget.

+The `SchemaGridHandler` plugin of the design-system and any other plugin needs to support it, the official provided design systems and plugins are compatible.

+An internal switch activates the `VirtualWidgetRenderer`, currently it is not possible to overwrite the base components for virtual rendering, e.g. it does not render your custom string widget, but simply `null`.
+This is hardcoded, but expected to change in the future, pull requests welcome!

 ## Schema is Read-Only